stollander33/docs/docs/developers/developer_guide.md

 You can list active services with `rapydo list services`

 Active services are a combination of services enabled by configuring the `ACTIVATE_SERVICENAME`  variable in `projects/$PROJECT_NAME/project_configuration.yaml` or `.projectrc` and services automatically activated due to dependency rules.
+At creation time you can enable new services by adding the `--service` flag to the `rapydo create` command

-By activating a service the backend will establish a connection by using one of the configured extension:
+By activating a service the backend server will establish a connection by using one of the configured extension:

 - SQLAlchemy
 - Neo4j